 Live chat is the fastest channel of online contact and can turn browsers into buyers.
 It is instant customer service and known to increase conversions.

 Integrations with accounting systems and ERP software

-Many ecommerce platforms support one-way integration or batch updates, the best ecommerce software for your business will be a platform which equips two-way, real-time flow of data thus allowing you to operate efficiently as a business in several of your key processes.
+Many eCommerce platforms support one-way integration or batch updates.
+The best eCommerce software for your business will be a platform which equips two-way, real-time flow of data allowing you to operate efficiently as a business in several of your key processes.

-In this scenario, the functions of an ecommerce software that you would also require are accounting, inventory management, shipping and freight calculations etc.
+The functions of an eCommerce software that you would also require are accounting, inventory management, shipping and freight calculations etc.

 Seamless integration with distributor catalogs

 The best eCommerce software solution for your VAR business will be one that also seamlessly integrates with multiple distributor catalogs.